chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 portmapper service {{!RFC1833}}.

-A Legacy NFS server supporting RPC-over-RDMA version 2 and registering itself with the RPC portmapper MAY choose an arbitrary port, or MAY use the alternative well-known port number for its RPC- over-RDMA service (see Section 8).
-The chosen port MAY be registered with the RPC portmapper using the netids assigned in {{Section 12 of I-D.ietf-nfsv4-rpcrdma-version-two}}.
+A Legacy NFS server supporting RPC-over-RDMA version 2 and registering itself with the RPC portmapper MAY choose an arbitrary port or MAY use the alternative well-known port number for its RPC-over-RDMA service (see {{iana-cons}}).
+The chosen port MAY be registered with the RPC portmapper using the netids assigned in
+{{Section 12 of I-D.ietf-nfsv4-rpcrdma-version-two}}.

 ## Transport Considerations